pbatard/RaspberryPiPkg/Readme.md

 # Building

 (These instructions were validated against the latest edk2 / edk2-platforms /
-edk2-non-osi as of 2019.01.27, on a Debian 9.6 x64 system).
+edk2-non-osi as of 2019.02.04, on a Debian 9.6 x64 system).

 You may need to install the relevant compilation tools.
-Especially you should have the ACPI Source Language (ASL) compiler, `nasm` as well as a native compiler installed.
+Especially you should have the ACPI Source Language (ASL) compiler as well as a native compiler installed.
 On a Debian system, you can get these prerequisites installed with:
 ```
 sudo apt-get install build-essential acpica-tools nasm uuid-dev
 ```

-**IMPORTANT:** We recommend the use of the Linaro GCC for compilation instead of your system's native ARM64 GCC cross compiler.

 You can then build the firmware as follows: